justiceo/spectest/README.md

 ```

 The source code lives in `src/` and is bundled with [esbuild](https://esbuild.github.io/) into the `dist/` directory.
 The helpers can be imported separately via `fest/helpers` without pulling in the CLI itself.

+### Controlling request rate

+To avoid overwhelming your server during test runs, Fest supports a **requests per second (rps)** option.
+Set `rps` in `fest.config.js` or pass `--rps=<number>` on the command line.
+A simple token bucket limiter ensures that no more than the configured number of requests are sent each second.